cis3296f25/02-3dquests/README.md

 - Click on http://localhost:3000/ which appears in terminal

-# How to run godot server on windows powershell
+# How to run local godot server on windows powershell
 ```
 & "C:\Path\To\Godot\Godot_v4.5.1-stable_win64_console.exe" --headless --path "godot\3d-quests" --scene "res://scenes/server.tscn"
 ```

-# How to run (for MacOS)
+# How to run locally (for MacOS)
 Coming Soon...

 # How to contribute